-Comprehensive Examination: Candidates for the certificate will be required to successfully complete an oral examination on Autism Spectrum Disorders.
-STudents must register for GRD 858n to indicate program approval for the oral comprehensive Exam
+Comprehensive Examination: In addition to the exit requirements for their degree, candidates for the certificate will be required to successfully complete an oral examination on Autism Spectrum Disorders and register for GRD 858n.

-\OTS 831 must be paired with OTS 846 to equal 6 hours.
+OTS 831 must be paired with OTS 846 to equal 6 hours.